Payment Tools

 Tax and Compliance Considerations

 This is where US merchants need to pay close attention.
-The IRS treats bitcoin as property, not currency.
-That means when a payment processor converts bitcoin to cash on your behalf, there may be a taxable event -- even if you never personally held the bitcoin.
+The IRS treats digital assets as property, not currency.
+That means when a payment processor converts bitcoin to cash on your behalf, there may be a taxable event, even if you never personally held the bitcoin.

 The picture is not entirely settled, and the specific structure of the transaction (whether the processor acts as your agent or as a principal buying the bitcoin from you) can affect how it is reported.
 A few things are generally understood: